project-condor/sbt-mavlink/README.md

 | char[]					| String                |
 | &lt;type&gt;[]			| Array[&lt;type&gt;]   |

-*Note that since Scala only supports unsigned integer types, it is up to the client to interpret the values of fields correctly.*
+*Note that since Scala only supports signed integer types, it is up to the client to interpret the values of fields correctly.*

 ## Usage